EmbraceLife/ipyviz/iML.md

 stem cankers = below soil line and canker lesion color = brown then diagnosis is rhizoctonia root rot

-If leaf malformation = absent and stem condition = abnormal and stem cankers = below soil line and canker lesion color = brown then diagnosis is rhizoctonia root rot
+> If leaf malformation = absent and stem condition = abnormal and stem cankers = below soil line and canker lesion color = brown then diagnosis is rhizoctonia root rot

 6. these two rules may converge into one or are two distinct rules
-7. ML discovered rules could outnumber and outperform experts discovered rules
+7. ML-discovered-rules could outnumber and outperform experts-discovered-rules

+## Real application of ML
+### Web Mining
+1. search engine use pageRank to reorder web pages
+2. ML on training dataset which includes queries and human judgements
+3. mine user's queries
+4. users reveal their inner thoughts by search queries, blogs and facebook and etc

+### Decisions involving judgements
+1. Bankers ask customers to fill questionnaires, use some statistical methods to sort out 90% of customers for clear cut of making a loan or not
+2. remaining 10% of border line customers are decided by professional loaners
+3. but over 50% of loans are defaults or wrong
+4. ML outperform loan professionals by making 2/3 right with a small set of classification rules
+5. ML's set of classification rules offer new rules/insights to professionals on what or how to decide

 ---